v3tech/SnowleoSDR/README.md

 ![SnowleoSDR](http://www.v3t.com.cn/pic/digi/2014528112328256.jpg)

 ##Device Specifications

 For information regarding specifications or purchase of completed units, please visit: [http://www.v3t.com.cn/english/product.asp?id=702.]

-Directory Description
+##Directory Description

-*Docs*– contains hardware user guide and quick start guide about how to  set up SNOWLeo SDR and program it.
+*<b>Docs</b>*– contains hardware user guide and quick start guide about how to  set up SNOWLeo SDR and program it.

-*Design*–contains high-level design documents and specifications for the SNOWLeoSDR, such as FPGA hdl and ARM system.
+*<b>Design</b>*–contains high-level design documents and specifications for the SNOWLeoSDR, such as FPGA hdl and ARM system.
 This directory also includes cross-compiler tools provided by Xilinx for ARM linux.

-*Firmware*– contains embedded firmware for ZYNQ SoC.
+*<b>Firmware</b>*– contains embedded firmware for ZYNQ SoC.
 It include FPGA firmware and ARM Cortex-A9 processors firmware.

-*Hardware*– contains the hardware designs and other information needed to build and construct the SNOWLeoSDR module.
+*<b>Hardware</b>*– contains the hardware designs and other information needed to build and construct the SNOWLeoSDR module.
 It include SNOWLeo mainboard and SDR adapter board.

-*Host*– the host directory contains host processor programming guide for accessing the SNOWLeoSDR module via GigaE.
+*<b>Host</b>*– the host directory contains host processor programming guide for accessing the SNOWLeoSDR module via GigaE.
 Support is provided for both Matlab and GNU Radio development.
 It can also support embedded C/C++ programming on Windows, Linux or Mac.